microsoft/ignite-learning-paths/aiml/aiml20/DEMO ONNX deployment.md

 Next, drop the ONNX file we exported into TWT filesystem

-1. In the Azure Portal, visit your tailwind-traders-standalone resource group
+1. In the Azure Portal, visit your aiml20-demo resource group

-1. Click the "onnx" Web App resource
+1. Click the "aiml20" Web App resource

 1. Under Development Tools, Click Advanced tools, then click "Go" in right pane to launch Kudu.

 1. In the main menu bar, Click Debug Console > PowerShell

-1. Browse to site / wwwroot / Standalone / Onnxmodels
+1. Browse to: site / wwwroot / Standalone / Onnxmodels

-1. With Explorer, open the ONNX / custom model folder from your AIML20 repo
+1. With Explorer, open the `ONNX / custom model` folder from your AIML20 repo

 1. Drag products.onnx into the LEFT HALF of the Kudu window.
+(IMPORTANT: Do NOT drag into the box that says "drag here to upload and unzip".)

 1. Restart the web server.
 Return to the "onnx" Web App resource and click "Restart".

-Rerun Shop by Photo, upload CV training images / screwdrivers / Big Flat Screwdriver.jpg.
+Rerun Shop by Photo, upload `test images / pliers.jpg`.
 Now it works!

 ## Next Step